 For having a largely young crowd of university students living in the city, there are still a whole lot of great places to go out for more mature crowds too and Faro is considered one of the best places to stay in Algarve for couples of all ages.

 Since Faro is situated right at the mouth of Ria Formosa Natural Park, there are a lot of wonderful hiking opportunities there.
 Crossing the flat marshes and winding through the saltwater lagoons, there are lovely, flat trails that are easy for the whole family.

-Hikes like the Ludo Trail are even possible with a stroller or a wheelchair giving everyone an opportunity to take in the tranquility of the beautiful natural park.
+Hikes like the Ludo Trail are even possible with a stroller or a wheelchair allowing everyone to take in the tranquility of the beautiful natural park.